Soluto/webdriverio-react-native-example/README.md

 3. npm run test-android -- --app PATH_TO_APK

 Where PATH_TO_APK is the full filesystem path the the apk named 'app.apk' in end-to-end folder.
+You can rebuild the app and reference to an other file if you need.